segmentio/desktop-csv-uploader/README.md

 # Segment Desktop CSV Uploader

 This is a new and improved historical data importer for Segment.
-It provides a desktop UI to dynamically configure, transform, and preview CSV data as Segment events.
+It provides a desktop UI to dynamically configure, transform, and import CSV data as Segment events.
 It's build with express and React.

 <img width="800" alt="Screen Shot 2022-01-24 at 10 03 57 PM" src="https://user-images.githubusercontent.com/11877780/150903437-7225d19d-0fce-403a-8dfd-88ef20229909.png">